vesoft-inc/nebula-docs/docs-2.0/nebula-studio/use-console/st-ug-open-in-explore.md

 To use the **Open in Explore** function, you must do a check of these:

-- Studio is connected to Nebula Graph.
-For more information, see [Connect to Nebula Graph](../deploy-connect/st-ug-connect.md).
+- Studio is connected to NebulaGraph.
+For more information, see [Connect to NebulaGraph](../deploy-connect/st-ug-connect.md).

 - A dataset exists in the database.
 For more information, see [Import data](../quick-start/st-ug-import-data.md).